 911 Emergency Service Fund - This fund accounts for monies expended to maintain and operate an emergency response system.
-Monies are received from the AT&T and WOW Phone companies, which levy a surcharge on all phone users within the community.
+Monies are received from the AT&T phone company, which levies a surcharge on all phone users within the community.

 Drug Enforcement Fund - This fund is used to account for monies seized in arrests for illegal drug activities and from various grants issued to the police department.
 Functions and activities include drug enforcement and education, departmental training, and expenses associated with the grants received.